Kevin Harvick ends 65-race drought with 6th win at Michigan | Times Leader

 UP NEXT

-NASCAR shifts to Richmond Raceway in Virginia, one of the last three races of the regular season. in April.
+NASCAR shifts to Richmond Raceway in Virginia, one of the last three races of the regular season.
+Hamlin won at Richmond in April.